mwarning/KadNode/misc/faq.md

     Try to disable the multicast_snooping or multicast_querier option, this is needed for OpenWrt: echo 0 > /sys/devices/virtual/net/br-lan/bridge/multicast_snooping
 * **How does the authentication work?**
     Please consult the [Authentication Details](https://github.com/mwarning/KadNode/wiki/Cryptography-Details).
-* **What about Namecoin and others?**
-    Namecoin tries to imitate traditional DNS where a domain is globally unique.
-KadNode merely maps identifiers to IP addresses without more thought.
-The authentication extension for KadNode is more of an experiment for a more specific application.
 * **Lookup is slow?
 What is going on?**
     KadNode may need a few seconds to resolve an identifier.
 If it takes considerably longer than 10 seconds, then your node might no properly bootstrapped.
 Let me now if you have reason to assume otherwise.
 There has been added a [branch](/mwarning/KadNode/commits/big_buckets) for speed enhancements.
 * **What are the compile dependencies?**